 There are two main types of basal insulin:

-- Intermediate-acting insulin, NPH (Humulin and Novolin), is administered once daily.
-It works hardest 4 to 8 hours after injection and then starts waning around 16 hours.
+- Intermediate-acting insulin, NPH (Humulin and Novolin).
+This insulin is administered once or twice daily, usually mixed with mealtime insulin either in the morning, before your evening meal, or both.
+It works hardest in the 4 to 8 hours after injection, and starts waning after about 16 hours.

-Many factors go into deciding between intermediate- and long-acting basal insulin.
-These include activity level, body size, hormone levels, diet, and how much, if any, internal insulin is still being produced by the pancreas.
+Factors that can affect your insulin dose include body size, hormone levels, diet, and how much, if any, internal insulin is still being produced by your pancreas.

-Many people with diabetes like basal insulin because it puts them in control of monitoring their glucose levels and allows them to have a more flexible lifestyle.
+Many people with diabetes like basal insulin because it helps them better manage blood sugar levels between meals, and allows for a more flexible lifestyle.

-Also, if you’re struggling with monitoring your levels in the morning, adding basal insulin to your dinnertime or bedtime regimen can help solve this problem.
+If you’re struggling to maintain your target blood sugar levels in the morning, adding basal insulin to your dinnertime or bedtime regimen may help solve this problem.

-With basal insulin, there are three dosage options.
-Each option has its own advantages and disadvantages:
+With basal insulin, you have three dosage options.
+Each option has pros and cons:

-- Taking NPH at bedtime: This can be valuable because it peaks during the predawn hours when it’s needed most.
-Still, there are times when that peak is unpredictable, which results in high blood glucose levels during the daytime hours.
+- Taking NPH either at bedtime or in the morning, or both: This approach can be valuable because the insulin peaks during the predawn and afternoon hours when it’s needed most.
+But that peak can be unpredictable, depending on your meals, meal timing, and activity level.
+This may result in low blood sugar while you’re sleeping, or in low or high blood glucose levels during daytime hours,

-- Taking detemir or glargine at bedtime: The continuous 24-hour flow of these long-acting insulins is one of the main advantages.
-It’s used once or twice daily and causes a slight elevation 6 to 10 hours after injection.
-But, some people find that it wears off less than the 24 hours after injection.
-This can mean higher blood glucose levels at the next scheduled injection.
+- Taking detemir or glargine at bedtime: The continuous 24-hour flow of these long-acting insulins is one of their main advantages.
+But, some people find that this insulin wears off faster than 24 hours after injection.
+This can mean higher blood glucose levels at your next scheduled injection.

 - Using an insulin pump: With an insulin pump, you can adjust the rate of basal insulin to coincide with your liver function.
-One drawback to pump therapy is the risk of diabetic ketoacidosis due to pump malfunction, especially because any slight mechanical problem with the pump can result in you not receiving the correct amount of insulin.
+One drawback to pump therapy is the risk of diabetic ketoacidosis due to pump malfunction.
+Any slight mechanical problem with the pump can result in you not receiving the correct amount of insulin.

-Everyone’s basal insulin needs are different, but an endocrinologist can help you decide which basal insulin dosage is right for you.
+Everyone’s basal insulin needs are different.
+Your doctor or endocrinologist can help you decide which dosage is right for you.

 Certain drugs, including beta-blockers, diuretics, clonidine, and lithium salts, can weaken the effects of basal insulin.

-Talk to your doctor and endocrinologist about what medications you’re currently taking and any potentially dangerous drug interactions.
+Talk to your doctor and endocrinologist about the medications you’re currently taking and any potentially dangerous drug interactions.

-Basal insulin is a crucial component when it comes to diabetes management.
-By working with an endocrinologist, you have a greater chance of determining which type will work best for you and your needs.
+Basal insulin is a crucial component for your diabetes management.
+Working with your doctor or endocrinologist gives you a greater chance at determining which type is best for you and your needs.